robertsonmcclure/robertsonmcclure.github.io/index.md

 layout: home
 ---

-[I write about what's on my mind]({{ "/blog" | absolute_url }}).
-I think a lot about software, life, sports and self-improvement.

-I study Math and Computer Science at UofT.
+Hello!

+I am currently a software developer for [The Jonah Group](https://www.jonahgroup.com/) and an [assistant coach for the Men's Volleyball Program at UofT](http://www.varsityblues.ca/roster.aspx?path=mvball).

-Most of my day is spent [tapping on a keyboard](https://github.com/robertsonmcclure) or [coaching volleyball](http://varsityblues.ca/index.aspx?path=mvball&), sometimes at the same time!
+My days are spent [tapping on a keyboard](https://github.com/robertsonmcclure) or [coaching volleyball](http://varsityblues.ca/index.aspx?path=mvball&), sometimes at the same time!

+Every now and then [I write about what's on my mind]({{ "/blog" | absolute_url }}).
+Also currently pursuing a Math Major and Computer Science Specialist at UofT.

 If you're interested, [here's my resume.]({% link resume.pdf %})